 Going back to school?

-When I was growing up, I’d often find a rice crispy treat—in that infamous turquoise wrapper—packed into my school lunchbox.
-So rice crispy treats remind me of school.
-But really, this recipe is a good snack to eat any time:
+When I was growing up, I’d often find a rice crispy treat—in that famous turquoise wrapper—packed into my school lunchbox.
+So rice crispy treats remind me of school… in a good way!

 (Or you can make squares)

-- 1/2 cup sticky sweetener ( (I used agave.
-Click for lower-sugar version)
+• 1/2 cup sticky sweetener ( (I used agave.
+Honey will work, unless they are for strict vegans.)

-- optional: you can add 2-4 T protein powder
+• optional: you can add 2-4 tbsp protein powder

-Mix your pb, sweetener, extract, and salt.
+Rice Crispy Treats Recipe: Mix your pb, sweetener, extract, and salt.
 Melt (either in the microwave or stove), then pour over the cereal and stir very well, making sure to coat all the crispies.
 Form into balls or line a pan with wax paper and spread the mixture evenly into the pan.
 Place a sheet of wax paper on top of the mixture, then press down as firmly as you can.
-Really press it down!
+Really press it down!!!
 Freeze for at least a half hour before slicing.
+These treats can be stored in the freezer, in the fridge, or loosely covered in a cool, dry place.
+But the best place to store them is in your tummy.

 Click for lower-sugar and Lower-Calorie Options.